 On this page:

-Whilst nothing is certain, some things that may lie ahead are now very, very probable indeed.
-If taking a short-term horizon of a year or even a decade they can perhaps be ignored.
-However, any medium- or long-term planning now has to include an awareness of those effectively inevitable future challenges as listed below.
-Like it or not, the Age of Plenty is now coming to an end . . .
+While nothing is certain, some things that may lie ahead are now very, very probable indeed.
+If taking a short-term horizon of perhaps five years or less, then such future challenges can for the most part be ignored by the majority of individuals and organizations.
+However, any credible long-term planning really ought to include an awareness of the below:

 Over the next couple of decades many nations will hit a situation of "Peak Water" where demand for fresh water starts to outstrip supply.
 In turn this will have serious implications for food production, human health and the wider environment.
 For more information see the Peak Water page.

 A pandemic is a disease that spreads across a wide geographic area -- potentially the entire World -- and which affects a large proportion of the population.
 Human viral pandemics have occurred in the past in the form of influenza pandemics with fairly devastating results.
 For example, it is estimated that between 40 and 50 million people died in the 1918-1919 "Spanish Flu" pandemic, between one to two million in the 1957-1958 "Asian Flu" pandemic, and towards one million in the "Hong Kong flu" pandemic of 1968-1969.
-Based on a repeating cycle of roughly 30 years, scientists believe that we are overdue for another pandemic.
-For more information, please see the viral pandemic page.
+Based on a repeating cycle of roughly 30 years, scientists believe that we are well overdue for another pandemic.
+For more information, see this WHO page.

 Around the world, human beings are -- on average -- living longer.
 As a result we are witness to the phenomenon of "population ageing".
 This is where older age groups make up a bigger and bigger proportion of the population.
 Indeed, as reported by the New England Centenarian Study, in developed nations people over 100 are the fastest growing segment of the population.
 The second-fastest-growing age group is then people over 85.